mzazon/awesome-cloud-projects/azure/supply-chain-carbon-tracking-ai-agents/supply-chain-carbon-tracking-ai-agents.md

 ## Prerequisites

-1. Azure subscription with the following permissions: Contributor access to create AI Foundry projects, Sustainability Manager instances, and Service Bus namespaces
+1. Azure subscription with the following permissions: Contributor access to create AI Services resources, Sustainability Manager instances, and Service Bus namespaces
 2. Azure CLI v2.60.0 or later installed and configured (or use Azure Cloud Shell)
 3. Understanding of AI agent concepts, carbon accounting principles, and supply chain management
 4. Access to sample supply chain data sources (APIs or files) for testing
 5. Estimated cost: $150-300 for a complete implementation and testing cycle

-> **Note**: Azure AI Foundry Agent Service requires specific regional availability.
+> **Note**: Azure AI Services with agent capabilities requires specific regional availability.
 Verify service availability in your preferred Azure region before proceeding with deployment.

 ## Preparation